 The registration of the data subject, providing the mandatory personal data, serves the controller to enable the data subject to attend an event or submit scientific contributions.

 When registering for the attendance at an event a contractual relationship will be established.
 The data subject will be informed about this, along with the terms and conditions, during the registration process.
 Mandatory data for the contractual relationship are labeled as such in the registration process.
 The processing of the data is legally based on Article 6(1)(b) GDPR.

 Personal data that is gathered from data subjects to serve for the attendance at an event, such as congresses, conferences and training courses, and the submission of scientific contributions will be transferred to processors by using their IT systems.

 All personal data that is not subject to a legal retention period will be deleted automatically 24 months (grace period to be able to issue invoices and certificates of attendance) after the liquidation or termination of a contractual relationship.

 Our website allows you to submit scientific contributions to events, such as congresses, conference or training courses.
 The gathering of this data to organise an event is based on a legitimate interest according to Article 6(1)(f) GDPR.
 Parts of the provided will be published in the printed event program, the online program on this website and the mobile event app.
 The published data includes (a) name of persons, (b) name, city and country of the clinic or institute of all persons who are named during the submission of the contribution, such as Chairs, Co-Chairs, Speakers and further participants where applicable, like Discutants or Moderators in sessions or contributions.
-Beyond that, the data of Authors and Co-Authors of submitted posters will be published.
+Beyond that, the data of Authors and Co-Authors of submitted abstracts will be published.

 Furthermore, this data will be transfered to processors for the purposes of scientfic reviewing, as well as the gathering of additional data for on-site services, like the submission of presentations or handout papers.